 Atriums, lobbies and lounges are filled with gigantic Christmas trees – some soaring three decks high.
 Staircase banisters are draped with garlands dripping with holly.
 Lavish wreaths hang on doors.
 Faux fireplaces with stockings grace the libraries.

 Family-oriented cruise lines such as Carnival, Holland America and Royal Caribbean are extra sweet at keeping holiday spirits high.

-“We traditionally see very strong demand for Christmas cruises,” says Terry Thornton, senior vice president of marketing for Carnival.
+“We traditionally see very strong demand for Christmas cruises,” says Terry Thornton, an official for Carnival.
 “The pricing is affordable and we have ships departing from about a dozen U.S. ports to make it even easier and less expensive to fly or drive.”

 The growing trend for holiday cruises is to make it a family reunion.
 To accommodate the large groups, cruise lines have created more inter-connecting cabins, as well as condo-sized staterooms that can sleep more than 10 people.

 “In recent years, we’ve hosted many more multi-generational families, from kids and grandparents to their extended family members,” says Thornton.
 “A cruise allows guests of all ages and interests to spend the holidays together.
 We have something for everyone.”

 Carnival features special holiday-themed entertainment, children’s programs and traditional meals – turkey, mincemeat pies, eggnog and more.

 On Royal Caribbean, young passengers participate in gingerbread house contests, decorate Christmas cookies, make ornaments to decorate the trees and prepare for a holiday pageant to show parents.